-The Doctoral Program Handbook is updated annually by the iSchool Doctoral Committee.
+The Doctoral Program Handbook is updated annually by the iSchool Doctoral Program staff.
 Requests for changes to the handbook can be sent to the Doctoral Program Director at any time, but the handbook is only updated on an annual basis.